Who's at Fault for Damaged Products—and What to Do Next

 However, this could ultimately cost you more, putting you on the line for return shipping charges (some carriers' insurance policies nullify their responsibility to pay if you refuse the package) or storage fees acquired while holding the product while claims are processed.
 In addition, if you don’t accept the package, you won’t be able to properly document the damage for your claim.

-Upon accepting damaged merchandise, you want to immediately take detailed notes and snap photos of both the compromised packaging and the broken products; this may help to determine whether the package was improperly packed by the seller, or improperly handled and damaged in transit.
+Upon accepting the damaged package, you want to immediately take detailed notes and snap photos of both the compromised packaging and the broken products; this may help to determine whether the package was improperly packed by the seller, or improperly handled and damaged in transit.

 By documenting your damaged goods, you can present proof to the seller or retailer that the item was damaged (most are going to want proof; even if they don’t want the item returned to them, they can use these photos as evidence if they decide to file a claim against the carrier).